BBC Studios Natural History Unit

 The BBC Studios Natural History Unit (NHU) is a department of BBC Studios that produces television, radio and online content with a natural history or wildlife theme.
 It is best known for its highly regarded nature documentaries, including The Blue Planet and Planet Earth, and has a long association with David Attenborough's authored documentaries, starting with 1979's Life on Earth.

 The Natural History Unit is a specialist department within BBC Studios Productions.
 Each year it produces around 100 hours of television and 50 hours of radio programmes, making it the largest wildlife documentary production house in the world.
 The BBC commissions programmes from the Unit for broadcast on five terrestrial television channels (BBC One, BBC Two, BBC Four, CBBC and CBeebies) and BBC Radio 4.
 It also makes programmes for other broadcasters and services including Apple TV+, Warner Bros.
 Discovery, National Geographic Global Networks and NBC Universal.
 Content is marketed internationally under the BBC Earth brand.
 Original content is also broadcast on the Earth Unplugged YouTube channel.

-The Unit has been based in Broadcasting House, Bristol since its formation in 1957, and has been headed by Jonny Keeling since 2021.
+The Unit was based in Broadcasting House, Bristol since its formation in 1957 until 2022, in 2022 it moved to Bridgewater House, along with BBC Studios Factual Entertainment Productions.

+It has been headed by Jonny Keeling since 2021.

 History

 First steps in natural history broadcasting

 Former BBC Studios Natural History Unit logo.

 The BBC natural history unit's links to Bristol date back to the 1940s, when Desmond Hawkins, then a young producer, joined the West Region staff.
 His personal interest in the subject led to a radio series called The Naturalist, which began on the Home Service in 1946 and proved an immediate success, later augmented by Out of Doors and Birds in Britain.

+David Attenborough (right) interviewing explorers Vivian Fuchs (left) and Edmund Hillary (centre) in 1956.

 By the early 1950s, Hawkins had been promoted to Head of Programmes, West Region and was keen to translate his success to the developing medium of television.
 At the time, radio still commanded much higher audiences than the fledgling television service, but Hawkins was not alone in recognising the potential for natural history programmes for the newer medium.
 His vision was shared by Frank Gillard, the regional Head, and the two men would become the driving force behind the establishment of the Natural History Unit (NHU) in Bristol.